 • Provide the IP address of the load balancer that’s generated after setting it up

-Ensure that you’ve provided the load balancer’s IP in all the MQTT Brokers that are available in the clustered set up.
+Ensure the load balancer's IP is entered in all MQTT Brokers within the clustered setup.

 Hope this blog has helped you understand how to configure the Azure load balancer to enable high availability.
 Try customising it yourself.
 The usage of Nginx load balancing by MQTT Broker to support high availability has already been thoroughly documented.